mongodb/awscdk-resources-mongodbatlas/CONTRIBUTING.md

 - After 30 days of no activity (no comments or commits are on an issue or PR) we automatically tag it as “stale” and add a message: "This issue has gone 30 days without any activity and meets the project’s definition of ‘stale’.
 This will be auto-closed if there is no new activity over the next 30 days.
 If the issue is still relevant and active, you can simply comment with a “bump” to keep it open, or add the “[Status] Not Stale” label.
 Thanks for keeping our repository healthy!"
 - After 30 more days of no activity we automatically close the issue / PR.

+## Dependency Management
+Dependencies are maintained with [projen](https://projen.io/).
+The `.projenrc.js` file and the generated `.projen/deps.json` file are the source of truth for the versions this project builds against, and `package.json` plus `package-lock.json` are projen output.

+To change a dependency version:
+1. Edit the version in `.projenrc.js`.
+2. Run `npx projen` to regenerate `package.json`, `package-lock.json`, and the other generated files.
+3. Commit the `.projenrc.js` change together with the regenerated files.

+Do not edit `package.json` or `package-lock.json` by hand.
+The [check-l1-updated](.github/workflows/code-health.yml) job runs `npx projen build` and fails when the build produces a diff, which reverts any change projen does not know about.

+Dependabot is configured in `.github/dependabot.yml` with one block per ecosystem:
+- **github-actions**: Version updates are enabled.
+The workflow files in `.github/workflows/` are maintained by hand and are not projen output.
+- **npm**: Version updates are disabled with `open-pull-requests-limit: 0`, and only security updates open pull requests.
+A Dependabot version update edits `package.json` and `package-lock.json` directly, so `npx projen` overwrites it and `check-l1-updated` rejects the pull request.

+### Upgrading Dependencies
+The [Upgrade Dependencies workflow](.github/workflows/upgrade-main.yml) runs `npx projen upgrade` every Tuesday at 9am UTC and opens a pull request on the `upgrade-dependencies` branch.
+That is the supported path for version bumps, because it updates the lock file and the projen configuration together.

+To run the same upgrade locally, execute `npx projen upgrade` and commit the regenerated files.

 ## Release and Publishing
 ### Manual Release
 1. `projenrc` is set to do manual release.